Fisheries and Wildlife Graduate Student Association

 The Research Advances in Fisheries, Wildlife, and Ecology (RAFWE) is a student-run symposium which showcases research, extension, and outreach activities conducted by faculty, graduate students, undergraduate students, and researchers from OSU's Department of Fisheries and Wildlife, related departments at OSU and other colleges and universities, and state and federal agencies.
 Learn more...

-Fisheries and Wildlife Mentorship Program
+Fisheries and Wildlife Undergraduate Mentorship Program (FWUMP)

 Need research support?
 Interested in mentoring budding scientists?
 Consider joining the Fisheries and Wildlife Mentorship Program, which was established to facilitate scientific and professional training for students at OSU with interests in the fields of fisheries, wildlife, and ecology.
 This is primarily achieved through a mentor-mentee pairing process, which connects undergraduate students seeking research experiences and professional training with graduate students and Postdocs capable of providing such professional development opportunities.
 Learn more...

-Student Resources
+General Student Resources

 Graduate Students' Favorites List